DavidAkaFunky/3DProg2023/project1/lab01/README.md

 ### Fuzzy Reflections

-- Set material's last parameter to be higher then `0`.
+- Set material's last parameter to be higher than `0`.